 We undertake regular reviews of who has access to information that we hold to ensure that your information is only accessible by appropriately trained staff, volunteers and contractors.

 We use external companies to collect or process personal data on our behalf.
-We do comprehensive checks on these companies before we work with them, and put a contract in place that sets out our expectations and requirements.
+We do comprehensive checks on these companies before we work with them, and put a contract in place that sets out our expectations and requirements, especially regarding how they manage the personal data they have collect or have access to.

 Some of our suppliers run their operations outside the European Economic Area (EEA).
 Although they may not be subject to same data protection laws as companies based in the UK, we will take steps to make sure they provide an adequate level of protection in accordance with UK data protection law.
 By submitting your personal information to us you agree to this transfer, storing or processing at a location outside the EEA.